Cars brands and logos that start with K

 Kieft Logo

-British Cyril Kieft founded the company Kieft Cars, which is known as a manufacturer of sports racing cars.
+British Cyril Kieft founded the company Kieft Cars, known for manufacturing sports racing cars.
 The world-famous Formula 1 and Formula 3 cars came off the company’s assembly line, making the brand historically significant for the automotive industry.
-In addition, the company was one of the first to use fiberglass as a material for the manufacture of body elements in its sports series models.
+In addition, the company was among the first to use fiberglass to manufacture body elements for its sports series models.
 But in 1954, the brand was sold, and its new owner reoriented the company towards tuning.
 Six years later, it was sold again, and the new owner renamed it Burmans.

 Kaditcha